 FOG discharge to the sewer is prohibited.
 Users are required to properly dispose of pretreatment wastes (brown grease) and cooking grease (yellow grease).
-Neither City nor County has a registration system for FOG waste haulers.
+Neither the City nor the County have a registration system for FOG waste haulers.
 FOG haulers are requested to submit evidence of disposal facility in use.
 The City of Madera WWTP does not accept trucked or hauled waste at this time.

-While the User generally is capable of maintaining an under counter grease trap in-house, a pumping service must be hired to pump' and properly dispose of grease interceptor contents.
-The User that conducts in-house maintenance of under-counter traps has a dilemma of what to with the collected brown grease.
-There are few options available.
+While the User generally is capable of maintaining an under-counter grease trap in-house, a pumping service must be hired to pump and properly dispose of grease interceptor contents.
+The User that conducts in-house maintenance of under-counter traps has a dilemma of what to do with the collected brown grease as there are few disposal options available.
 Disposal of liquid wastes in the trash is unlawful.
 The source control inspector may suggest that the User hire a rendering service to supply a separate container for the brown grease.
 A facility may also be able to develop a procedure to dewater small quantities (e.g. daily cleanings) by absorbing liquid with absorbent or towels and dispose with solid waste.